xdavidchen/hugoblog/content/post/read-nonfiction/index.md

 A guide to reading non-fictions

-Leave out the author's personal story.
+Leave out the author's personal story.<br>
 Get the core idea.

-Leave out research and data.
+Leave out research and data.<br>
 Understand how the idea works.

 Experiment in life and decide *critically* if you will keep the idea.